By HEATHER TURNER

 After completing his PhD in 2006, Dr. Babula returned to the United States.
 He took up several part-time faculty positions teaching forensic social psychology at Marymount University and statistics at the University of Baltimore.
 He was then appointed as a Visiting Assistant Professor at Loyola University, where he conducted an experiment that would became the topic of the article titled The unlikely Samaritans.
 Dr. Babula’s supervisor, Rev. F. Hank Hilton, supported his research initiatives.

 Dr. Babula’s academic career continued to progress.
-He served as Director of Education at South University, and later, became Vice President for Academic Affairs at American Intercontinental University.
+He served as Director of Education at South University.
 Dr. Babula would later tap into his experiences as a university administrator to develop his groundbreaking work: Motivation, Altruism, Personality & Social Psychology: The Coming Age of Altruism.
 Dr. Babula challenges the extrinsic reward systems promoted by for-profit universities and recommends, in Chapter 13, specific measures that will make significant improvements to America’s education system.

 Dr. Babula is a Fellow of the Higher Education Academy and a Fellow of the Royal Society of Arts.